farmOS/farmOS/docs/guide/logs.md

 # Logging events

-Once you have your [areas] and [assets] in farmOS, you can start recording logs.

 Logs are records of all kinds of events.
 You can be as granular as you want: the more information you're recording, the more you can look back on and learn from in the future.